sgpfhgg/Synapse/AI_DISCLOSURE.md

 ## Honest summary

-This is a project an individual developer (Sai) built **with** AI, not **by** AI.
+This is a project a group of developers SaiPrakash J and Priyanshi.
+Built **with** AI, not **by** AI.
 The product is an AI agent.
 Development was assisted by Claude as a pair programmer.
 Every architectural decision, every behavior that ships, and every test was reviewed or executed by the developer.
 The final responsibility for everything in this repository — design, scope, correctness, and the demo — rests with the human author.

 ## Submitted for